HomeContactBlogAbout usLinks

 Grob Tutors at RAF Wyton

-Grob G 115 Tutor G-BYXL
+Grob G 115 Tutor G-BYXL at RAF Wyton

-RAF Wyton is also the operating base for the Cambridge Police Force's MD902 Helicopter and the East Anglian Air Ambulance Eurocopter BK117.
+RAF Wyton is also the operating base for the Cambridge Police Force's MD 902 helicopter and the East Anglian Air Ambulance Eurocopter BK117.

-Police Helicopter at RAF Wyton
+Police helicopter at RAF Wyton

-Since the 1990's Cambridgeshire Police have been able to take to the skies in it's fight against crime.
-The Force's first Helicopter, a Twin Squirrel was operated from it's home base at RAF Wyton in Cambridgeshire.
-After a while it was decided to replace the Twin Squirrel with a McDonnell Douglas MD 902 Helicopter which is quieter, is able to take more passengers and has a better range.
+Since the 1990s Cambridgeshire Police have been able to take to the skies in its fight against crime.
+The Force's first helicopter (a Twin Squirrel) was operated from its home base at RAF Wyton in Cambridgeshire.
+After a while it was decided to replace the Twin Squirrel with a McDonnell Douglas MD 902 helicopter which is quieter, is able to take more passengers and has a better range.

 Police Helicopter G-CMBS